apache/activemq-website/src/components/classic/documentation/outbound-communication.md

    </message-destination>
 </assembly-descriptor>
 ```
-The above example highlights the key configuration settings needed to enable EJBs deployed in JBoss to send JMS messages to an ActiveMQ Classic destination.
+The above example highlights the key configuration settings needed to enable EJBs deployed in JBoss to send JMS messages to an ActiveMQ destination.

 You can try the above example, plus a few more, by downloading the [activemq-jboss-test.zip](outbound-communication.data/activemq-jboss-test.zip?version=3&modificationDate=1117021355000&api=v2) file which contains the complete sample project.